Ligsly22/Tic-Tac-Toe-/Readme.md

 A simple two-player Tic Tac Toe game written in Python.
 Played in the terminal using clean, modular design.

+Project Overview:
+* Features
+* How to run
+* Screenshot
+* What I learned
+* Future improvements

 ## 🎮 Features
 - Command-line interface
 - Player marker selection (X or O)